 With the support of a proprietary data collection and analysis system, the Group has developed a set of fast and efficient data feedback loop functions that are built into the software development kit as part of the game programme.
 The data feedback loop function includes three parts, namely data collection, data analysis, and game improvement.
 To ensure network security, all game data the Group collects is processed, transmitted, and stored by multiple encryption and firewall protection.
 To avoid any data loss and ensure data control, all data generated by the Group's leased cloud server is backed up in real time on the Group's own physical server and stored in accordance with local laws and regulations.
 To avoid any internal data leakage, the Group implements security measures and implement multi-layer access monitoring based on employee levels and functions to restrict data access.
 Any changes to the system and database must be specifically authorized by the system administrator and be justified.
-All access Our IT team monitors the operational status of our network equipment, servers, operating systems and databases, and responds and handles any issues that may arise in a timely manner.
+All access activities, as well as changes to data systems and databases, are automatically retained and subject to routine checks.
+Our IT team monitors the operational status of our network equipment, servers, operating systems and databases, and responds and handles any issues that may arise in a timely manner.